A Unified Latent Space Disentanglement VAE Framework with Robust Disentanglement Effectiveness Evaluation: Introduction

 \subsection{Background and motivation}

 Understanding and interpreting latent representations in deep generative models (DGMs) remains a fundamental challenge in the development of efficient and trustworthy AI systems, primarily due to their black-box nature.
-Disentangled representation learning offers a promising solution by aiming to uncover independent and interpretable generative factors underlying complex data, providing a structured and interpretable latent space \citep{overall-VAE, overall-VAE-2, higgins-drl}.
-Empirical evidence across different domains further underscores the practical benefits of disentangled representation learning, including medical imaging, single-cell transcriptomics, autonomous driving, and large language models \citep{vae-medical,VAE_gene, vaellm, vae-autodrive}, highlighting their positive impacts not only for interpretability but also for enhancing robustness in real-world AI systems.
+Disentangled representation learning offers a promising solution by aiming to uncover independent and interpretable generative factors underlying complex data, providing a structured and interpretable latent space \citep{overall-VAE, overall-VAE-2, higgins-drl, paige2017learning, bengio2013representation}.
+Studies in different domains further underscore the practical benefits of disentangled representation learning, including medical imaging, single-cell transcriptomics, autonomous driving, and large language models \citep{vae-medical,VAE_gene, vaellm, vae-autodrive}, highlighting their positive impacts not only for interpretability but also for enhancing robustness in real-world AI systems.

 We focus on variational autoencoders (VAEs) \citep{kingma2013auto}, a widely popular DGM that utilizes latent spaces, in this work.
 In particular, disentangled VAEs aim to learn structured latent spaces in which distinct latent dimensions (LDs) capture independent and semantically meaningful factors of variation in the data, while retaining reconstruction quality.
-Disentangled VAEs have been employed in different domains and continue to drive methodological advances.
-For example, for image data, denoising VAE couples a multi-$\beta$ VAE with a non-linear latent diffusion model to jointly achieve a disentangled representation and high-resolution image reconstruction\citep{VAE_denoise}; in signal processing, factor VAE enables efficient data compression and supports controlled data augmentation via latent-space interpolation, as applied to Global Navigation Satellite System interference classification.\citep{heublein2025vae}.
+Disentangled VAEs have been employed in different domains and continue to drive methodological advances, such as in high-resolution image reconstruction \citep{VAE_denoise} and data compression and controlled data augmentation in Global Navigation Satellite System interference classification \citep{heublein2025vae}.